amoscardino/renamer-core/README.md

 - `-i <PATH>` or `--input <PATH>` - Input Directory.
 Defaults to current directory.
 - `-o <PATH>` or `--output <PATH>` - Output Directory.
 Defaults to the input directory.
     - Note that files will be **moved** if the input and output directories are not the same.
-- `-y` - Skip Confirmation.
+- `-y` or `--yes` - Skip Confirmation.
 If provided, the confirmation prompt before renaming will be skipped.
 Be aware that files will be renamed (and possibly moved) immediately after matches are made.
 - `--verbose` - Verbose Output.
 Will show search queries as they are made, as well as other extra output.

 ### Show Renamer